Categories

 Tutorial on how to use Stop Loss: Strategy for Determining Take Profit and Stop Loss – Pintu Academy.

-You can buy cryptocurrencies such as BTC, SOL, and many others directly through Pintu Pro Web.
-In **Pintu Pro web,** you can trade both Futures and spot!
+You can trade cryptocurrencies such as BTC, SOL, and many others directly through Pintu Futures on your browser.

-How to trade Crypto Futures in Pintu Pro Web:
+How to trade Crypto Futures in Pintu Web:

 1. Open https://pintu.co.id/en.

-2. Click the button Launch Pro on Desktop in the upper center.
+2. Click the button Futures in the upper center.

 5. Trade BTC and other cryptocurrencies.